capu-bia/fingerprint-r503-mqtt/README.md

 ### Configure

-After flash and reboot, when no configuration is found the Wemos will tun on a WiFi netowrk called "Fingerprint-Setup".
+After flash and reboot, when no configuration is found the Wemos will tun on a WiFi netowrk called "Fingerprint-Setup":

+<img src="doc/wifi-ap.png" width="350">

 Use a mobile phone or PC to connect to that WiFi network a configuration page will popup:

-<img src="doc/wifi-ap.png" width="350">
 <img src="doc/wifi-home.png" width="350">

+Fill in all required fields:

+* SSID name of your WiFi network
+* WiFi password
+* MQTT host: broker hostname or IP (use Home Assistant address if you are using it's Mosquitto add-on)
+* MQTT port: broker port (usually 1883)
+* MQTT Broker username (configure an user in Mosquitto or let it be got from Home Assistant users)
+* MQTT Broker password (the relative password)
+* Gate name: the name of *this* sensor (to distinguish from other devices on the same broker)

 <img src="doc/wifi-config.png" width="350">

+After save, Wemos will reboot and try to connect to WiFi network.
+On successful, it will flash blue led on sensor.

+### Reset

+If you mistyped some data or you want to reset device, do:

+* tun on device
+* wait 10 seconds
+* press the reset button
+* wait 5 seconds
+* press again reset button

+Device will reboot in config mode and Fingerprint-Setup WiFi network will come back again.

+NB: reset will *NOT* reset any registered fingerprints on the sensor.